 “Tori!”
 Avery exclaimed, over the figure of the crimson shadow, who was breathing heavily.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AsterWrite a Review